Powers Museum History & Mission

 Museum Support & Administration

-The museum is administered by a board of seven volunteers appointed by the Mayor of Carthage.
-The board meets monthly at the museum, usually on the third Monday evening of the month.
+The museum is a non-profit 501c3 organization governed by a museum board that meets monthly at the museum, usually on the fourth Tuesday evening of the month.
 The Powers Museum receives no tax support and is operated through donations, museum shop revenue, fundraising projects, and grants along with the original Winchester endowment.
-If you would like to donate to the museum, please send checks or money orders to Powers Museum, P.O.
+If you would like to donate to the museum use this form and send checks to Powers Museum, P.O.
 Box 593, Carthage, MO 64836.
 All contributions are tax-deductible.

-Now looking for exhibit and program underwriters for 2015-2016!
+Now looking for exhibit and program underwriters.
 Contact Museum or Board Members for further information.